Triangular Prism Equations and Categorification

-Let $\mathcal{F}$ be a fusion ring of basis $(b_i)_{i \in I}$ and fusion coefficients $N_{i,j}^k$.
-In \S \ref{sec:FirstLoc}, we used the TPE to get categorification criteria of such $\mathcal{F}$ .
-Now, as an application of Theorem \ref{thm:PE-TPE} and \cite[Proposition 3.7]{DaHaWa}, the TPE can actually be used to categorify $\mathcal{F}$ (if it is the Grothendieck ring of a spherical fusion category).
-The point is that the proof of Theorem \ref{thm:PE-TPE} needs sphericality, so the categorification requires to check all the TPE, plus some extra assumptions ensuring sphericality.
-The elements of the chosen basis of $\hc(\one, X_i \otimes X_j \otimes X_k)$ labeling the TP, are replaced by integers in $\{1, \dots, N_{j^*,i^*}^k\}$.
-The TP are taken up to $A_4$-symmetry (i.e. spherical invariant).
-Recall that if $X^{**} = X$ and $a_X^2 = \id_X$ (which can be assumed by \cite{HagHon}) then $a_X = \pm \id_X$.
-So we need $\epsilon_i=\pm 1$ ($i \in I)$ to encode the pivotal structure, so that $a_{X_i} = \epsilon_i \id_{X_i}$, satisfying $\epsilon_{i^*} = \epsilon_{i}$ (by Lemma \ref{lem:pivo*}) and \cite[Equation (35)]{DaHaWa} on TP.
-Then, $ev_{X_i,\pm} = \epsilon_i ev_{X_i,\mp}$, so that the TP can be defined up to the following equality on the edges:
+Let $\mathcal{F}$ be a fusion ring with basis $(b_i)_{i \in I}$ and fusion coefficients $N_{i,j}^k$.
+In \S \ref{sec:FirstLoc}, we will employ the TPE to establish criteria for the spherical categorification of $\mathcal{F}$.
+Applying the results of Theorem \ref{thm:PE-TPE} and \cite[Proposition 3.7]{DaHaWa}, the TPE can indeed be used to categorify $\mathcal{F}$, assuming it is the Grothendieck ring of a spherical fusion category.
+It is important to note that the proof of Theorem \ref{thm:PE-TPE} hinges on the property of sphericality; therefore, the categorification requires not only the verification of all TPE but also additional assumptions to ensure sphericality.
+The TP are considered up to $A_4$-symmetry, meaning they are spherically invariant.
+Recall that if $X^{**} = X$ and $a_X^2 = \id_X$ (as assumed in Theorem \ref{thm:sTPE2}), then $a_X = \pm \id_X$.
+Thus, we define $\epsilon_i = \pm 1$ for each $i \in I$ to represent the pivotal structure, ensuring that $a_{X_i} = \epsilon_i \id_{X_i}$ and that $\epsilon_{i^*} = \epsilon_{i}$, in accordance with Lemma \ref{lem:pivo*}, and \cite[Equation (35)]{DaHaWa} regarding the TP.
+Consequently, we have $\ev_{X_i,\pm} = \epsilon_i \ev_{X_{i^*},\mp}$ (Lemma \ref{lem:biFS}), which defines the TP up to the following equalities on the edges:

-Next, by \cite[Proposition 4.7.12]{EGNO15}, the dimension function $i \mapsto d_i$ can be assumed to be a character of the fusion ring, and the equality $d_{i^*} = d_i$ ensures the sphericality (see Remark \ref{rk:sph}).
+Lastly, according to \cite[Proposition 4.7.12]{EGNO15}, we may assume that the dimension function $i \mapsto d_i$ is a character of the fusion ring.
+The relation $d_{i^*} = d_i$ ensures sphericality, as further explained in Remark \ref{rk:sph}.